Ronja Savolainen: Personal life

 Savolainen was diagnosed with dyslexia and ADHD when she was in primary school.
 Her ADHD diagnosis was not a surprise to her parents, as her father, Janne, also has ADHD.
 In March 2020, she chose to speak publicly about her neurodiversity, crediting her girlfriend, Swedish national team player Anna Kjellbin, with encouraging her to be open about her diagnoses.

 Along with Finnish national team players Noora Räty and Meeri Räisänen, she has partnered with menstrual cup company Lunette to break the taboo surrounding menstruation in women's sports.
 She has worked with Luleå teammate Rebecca Stenberg to create a YouTube channel about daily life in the SDHL.

 Savolainen spoke out in support of the 2019 Sweden women's national ice hockey team strike, stating that "it was very brave of every single girl who stood behind it" and that she hoped for Sweden to return to the top IIHF division soon.
 Her solidarity was criticized by the Swedish Ice Hockey Association's competition director, who suggested she find another league to in which to play.

 After a Unionen report, released in January 2020, found that the average top-flight men's hockey player in Sweden earns more than the combined salaries for an entire SDHL team, she stated that "I didn't know [the fucking difference] was so big.
 It sucks.
 I'm pissed."
 After the 2020 IIHF Women's World Championship was canceled due to the COVID-19 pandemic, she was among several Finnish national team players who had to seek a second job since they did not receive the usual stipend for playing in the World Championships.

+Savolainen got engaged to Swedish National Team and Montreal Victoire defenceman Anna Kjellbin in 2024.
+The couple met while playing in the SDHL and began dating in 2019.